-Section 16(a) of the Exchange Act requires our executive officers and directors, and persons who own more than 10% of our common stock, to file reports of ownership with the SEC.
-Such persons also are required to furnish us with copies of all Section 16 (a) forms they file.
+Section 16(a) of the Exchange Act requires our executive officers, directors and persons who own more than 10% of our common stock, to file reports of ownership with the SEC.
+Such persons also are required to furnish us with copies of all Section 16(a) forms they file.

-Based solely on our review of copies of such forms received by us, or written representations from certain reporting persons, we believe that during 2013, our executive officers, directors, and greater than 10% shareholders complied with all applicable filing requirements relating to our common stock.
+Based solely on our review of copies of such forms received by us, or written representations from certain reporting persons, we believe that during 2014, our executive officers, directors, and greater than 10% shareholders complied with all applicable filing requirements relating to our common stock.

-Proposal No. 3 Advisory Vote to Approve the Compensation of Our Named Executive Officers
+Proposal No. 3 - Advisory Vote to Approve the Compensation of Our Named Executive Officers

-Section 14A of the Exchange Act enables our shareholders to vote to approve, on an advisory (nonbinding) basis, the compensation of our Named Executive Officers (NEOs) ("Say-on-Pay") as disclosed in this proxy statement in accordance with the SEC's compensation disclosure rules.
-At our annual meetings of shareholders held in May 2011, May 2012 and May 2013, approximately 84%, 96% and 96%, respectively, of the votes cast on the Say-on-Pay proposal at those meetings were voted in favor of the proposal.
-The Compensation Committee believes this affirms our shareholders' support of our approach to executive compensation, and no significant changes were made to this approach for 2013 as a result of the vote.
+Section 14A of the Exchange Act enables our shareholders to vote to approve, on an advisory (nonbinding) basis, the compensation of our Named Executive Officers ("NEOs") ("Say-on-Pay") as disclosed in this proxy statement in accordance with the SEC's compensation disclosure rules.
+At our annual meetings of shareholders held in May 2012, May 2013 and May 2014, approximately 96%, 96% and 94%, respectively, of the votes cast for or against the Say-on-Pay proposal at those meetings were voted in favor of the proposal.
+The Compensation Committee believes this affirms our shareholders' support of our approach to executive compensation, and no significant changes were made to this approach for 2014 as a result of the vote.
 The Board of Directors has considered the prior vote of the shareholders expressing a preference for an annual advisory vote on executive compensation and intends to hold an annual Say-on-Pay vote until the next advisory vote on frequency.

-Our executive compensation program (the "Total Rewards" program) is designed to attract, engage, motivate and retain a talented team of executive officers and to appropriately reward those executive officers for their contribution to our business and our members.
-Our Total Rewards program emphasizes performance-based compensation in the form of our Annual Incentive Plan ("AIP") and equity grant programs under our Incentive Compensation Plan.
-In 2013, fixed compensation (salary and benefits) made up a small percentage of target total compensation for our executives, with 12% for Mr. Swedish as CEO, 16% for Mr. Cannon as Interim CEO, and a range of approximately 21% to 38% for the other NEOs.
-The majority of the CEO and other NEOs' compensation is variable based on both individual and overall Company performance.
+Our executive compensation program (the "Total Rewards" program) is designed to attract, engage, motivate and retain a talented team of executive officers and to appropriately reward those executive officers for their contribution to our business, our members and our shareholders.
+Our Total Rewards program emphasizes performance-based compensation in the form of our Annual Incentive Plan ("AIP") and equity grant programs under our shareholder approved Incentive Compensation Plan ("Incentive Plan").
+In 2014, fixed compensation (salary and benefits) made up a small percentage of target total compensation for our executives, with 11% for Mr. Swedish as President and CEO, and a range of approximately 18% to 26% for the other NEOs.
+The majority of the CEO's and other NEOs' compensation is variable based on both individual and overall Company performance.
 Our Total Rewards program contains specific annual, financial and strategic goals and the value of equity based awards will depend on our long-term stock price performance.
-Please read the "Compensation Discussion and Analysis," along with the tables and narrative discussion, beginning on page 33 for additional details about our executive compensation program, including information about the fiscal year 2013 compensation of our NEOs.
+Please read the "Compensation Discussion and Analysis," along with the tables and narrative discussion, beginning on page 33 for additional details about our executive compensation program, including information about the fiscal year 2014 compensation of our NEOs.